eartifacts/eartifacts.github.io/content/museum/Off_Minor_-_Monday_Morning_Quarterbacks/index.md

 here it is labelled as {{ chord_name(root="A", quality="minor 7") }} because
 the G natural is played prominently in the bass guitar part.

-The second harmonic region is a little bit tricker, as the only obvious part is that B{{flat()}} is in the bass.
+The second harmonic region is a little bit trickier, as the only obvious part is that B{{flat()}} is in the bass.
 Arguably, this simple and traditional kind of chord-based analysis fails us here, but we can still get some insight from it.
-One could try to analyze this harmonic region as a {{ chord_name(root="G", quality="minor 13", slash="B", slash_accidental="flat") }}, or even as some
-kind of B{{flat()}} power chord with an added {{sharp()}}4 and a 6?
+One could try to analyze this harmonic region as a {{ chord_name(root="G", quality="minor 13", slash="B", slash_accidental="flat") }}, or even as some kind of B{{flat()}} power chord with an added {{sharp()}}4 and a 6?
 But here we have chosen {{ chord_name(root="E", quality="diminished", slash="B",